Explore Scholarship & Fellowship Options

 Applicants who wish to be considered for fellowships granted for the winter/spring 2024 semester should submit the general application form by Monday, October 30, 2023.

 The Francis L. Toner Fellowship for Veterans

 Established by Solstice MFA Program student Mark Jednaszewski, the Francis L. Toner Fellowship for Veterans honors the memory of LTJG Toner, USN, who in 2011 was awarded the Silver Star (posthumously) for his service, gallantry, and self-sacrifice on behalf of his fellow officers in Afghanistan.
-The Fellowship provides either a $1,000 tuition waiver toward the recipient’s first semester or free room & board on campus for his/her first year in the Solstice MFA Program.
-(Take a look at Lt.
-Toner’s Silver Star citation.)
+The Fellowship provides either a $1,500 tuition waiver toward the recipient’s first semester or free room & board on campus for the first year in the Solstice MFA Program.
+(Lt.
+Toner’s Silver Star citation)

 Thanks to the generous support of our underwriters, Solstice offers four genre-based fellowships for students entering the program in winter/spring.
 Each provides a $1,500 tuition discount toward the recipient’s first semester: